fabric8io/fabric8/docs/profiles.md

 ![Editing a pid](/images/fabric/profile-edit-pid.png)

-A pretty similar approach applies to any resouce under the profile.
+A pretty similar approach applies to any resource under the profile.
 For example, to edit the broker.xml of the mq-base profile:

       fabric:profile-edit --resource broker.xml mq-base